St Kilda Sea Baths, an iconic Melbourne swimming spot

-St Kilda Sea Baths has a 25 metre seawater pool, which is heated.
+St Kilda Sea Baths have a 25 metre seawater pool, which is heated.
 There’s also a hydrotherapy pool, a steam room and a lounge area with terrific views.

-There have been several iteratioins of baths at St Kilda (the website has a good timeline) but this pool complex has been open since 2001.
+There have been several iterations of baths at St Kilda (the website has a good timeline) but this pool complex has been open since 2001.

-After your seawater swim, it’s de rigeur to have a stroll around the promenade, maybe a swim in the sea, certainly a meal at one of the cafes, perhaps you might like to kite surf down there too… and never forget a visit to Luna Park too.
+After your seawater swim, it’s de rigeur to have a stroll around the promenade, maybe a swim in the sea, certainly a meal at one of the cafes, perhaps a kite surf down there too… and never forget a visit to Luna Park.

 Getting there: St Kilda is a seaside suburb about 6km from the city centre.
-The No. 16 tram leaves from Swanston Street, No. 96 from Bourke Street and No. 12 from Collins Street take around 25 minutes to get to St Kilda.
+The Route 16 tram leaves from Swanston Street, Route 96 from Bourke Street and Route 12 from Collins Street take around 25 minutes to get to St Kilda.

 Address: 10 – 18 Jacka Blvd, St Kilda